getsentry/sentry-docs/docs/ssl.rst

 Due to the complexities of root CAs and distributions, you may find that your SDK does not contain the root certificate authority used by sentry.io.
-While we bundle this in official raven SDK, that's not true for everything.
+While we bundle this in official Sentry SDKs, that's not true for everything.

 Our CA is DigiCert, a widely trusted name.
 Below you'll find our